Skratymir/Slanch/README.md

 # What is Slanch?
 Slanch is a modern and simple Minecraft Launcher, aimed at improving the work with mods, resource packs and other shenanigans.
 You can create profiles, each with their own mods, resource packs and settings.
 This also includes Optifine settings!
-In short, Slanch is exactly what the word describes: A way of allowing you to relax by relieving you of tasks like changing modpacks, finding the right resource pack for each version, or things just as simple as allocating more RAM to Minecraft without loosing any features or comfortability.
+In short, Slanch is a way of allowing you to relax by relieving you of tasks like changing modpacks, finding the right resource pack for each version, or things just as simple as allocating more RAM to Minecraft without loosing any features or comfortability.

 ## Features
 - Simple minecraft launcher, split into 3 Pages.